eurise-network/technical-reference/developer-guidelines/01-basics.md

 1. Use an appropriate [OSI](https://opensource.org/licenses) approved license.
    * Decide on an appropriate license before you first commit.
+   * Ensure the license is compatible with dependencies.
    * If in doubt, choose [APACHE-2.0](https://choosealicense.com/licenses/apache-2.0/)
    or [EUPL-1.1](https://choosealicense.com/licenses/eupl-1.1/).
    * Add the text in a `LICENSE.txt`.